Best pedigree software 2026: 10 clinical and research tools, ranked honestly

 Which to choose if...

-• You are a large hospital running an enterprise procurement and want maximum safety: Progeny Clinical or Phenotips.
+• You are a large hospital running an enterprise procurement and want maximum clinical-grade safety: Progeny Clinical or Phenotips.
 Both have the institutional references, certifications, and operational longevity that procurement committees reward.

 • You are a hospital committed to HL7 FHIR: TrakGene is structurally aligned.